List of World Heritage Sites in Lebanon

 All of Lebanon's heritage sites are cultural.
-All but one of the World Heritage Sites in Lebanon were inscribed in 1984.
-The only site which is considered as "in danger" by UNESCO is the Rachid Karami International Fair-Tripoli; it is also the only site not inscribed in 1984, instead being the most recently inscribed, in 2022.
+All but two of the World Heritage Sites in Lebanon were inscribed in 1984.
+Three sites are considered as in danger by UNESCO: the Rachid Karami International Fair-Tripoli, Tyre, and Mount Amel Castles; the third is also the most recently inscribed, in 2026.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.